cesar-arce/cesar-arce/README.md

 # print("Hello World !!") 👋

 ### Welcome to my Data Science Portfolio.
-My passion is help customers and enterprises increase their business competitiveness to grow results, to transform Raw Data into valuable information to make better decisions !! 👍
+My passion is help customers and enterprises increase their business competitiveness to grow results, transforming Raw Data into valuable information to make better decisions !! 👍

 ## >> From Raw Data to Machine Learning (ML)